Servings: 8 serving(s)

 Only the recipe didn’t call for molasses, just white sugar, the zest of two oranges and an abundance of ginger, of course.

 I can’t imagine a gingerbread without molasses.
 For me, the bright, tangy flavour of molasses is part of a gingerbread’s character.
+And molasses is what gives true gingerbread it’s lovely texture.

 Orange zest is a lovely addition to gingerbread.
 It takes the flavour in a whole new direction and works perfectly with molasses and the spices.
 You decide just how much orange zest you want to add (a little or a lot).
 The cardamom can be omitted if you don’t have it on hand.